Stephen Strasburg's brilliance can't save Nats from their October issues

 Gulp.

-"Yeah, it does," Baker said when asked postgame if his team's L stung a little more given how well Strasburg threw.
+"Yeah, it does," Baker said when asked postgame if his team's "L" stung a little more given how well Strasburg threw.
 "He was doing all he could.
 You know, we just couldn't muster up too much offense tonight.
 We'll be better tomorrow."

 Being better isn't just about scoring more runs.
-It's about catching the ball, which Washington didn't do well all season (minus-37 runs saved, worst among playoff teams) and which Rendon didn't do when he needed to.
+It's about catching the ball, which Washington didn't do well all season (minus-37 runs saved, worst among playoff teams), and which Rendon didn't do when he needed to.
 It's about hitting the cutoff man, which Bryce Harper didn't do on Bryant's RBI single in the sixth, allowing Bryant to advance to second (he scored on Rizzo's single two pitches later).
 It's about mastering the minutia necessary to win games in October.

 "That's playoff baseball," Ryan Zimmerman said.